KarlMathuthu/KarlMathuthu/README.md

-# 👋 Hello, I'm Karl Mathuthu
+# 👋 Hello, I'm Karl

 Welcome to my GitHub profile! 🚀

+I am a 17 year old Mobile developer with some awesome skills.
+If you would like to collaborate or want me to participate on one of your projects, Contact me using the information i put below.
+Thanks.

 ## 🔧 Tech Stack